Teodosio César Brea

-Teodosio César Brea (born 1927) is an Argentine lawyer.
+Teodosio César Brea (4 December 1927 – 12 June 2018) was an Argentine lawyer.
 Brea obtained his law degree from the “Universidad de Buenos Aires” in 1950 and a Master in Comparative Jurisprudence from the New York University School of Law in 1954.
 He validated his law degree at the “Universidad Complutense de Madrid” and was admitted to the bar in Spain in 1976.

 Early life

-Brea was born in Buenos Aires and attended the University of Buenos Aires, graduating from law school in 1950.
+Teodosio César Brea was born in Buenos Aires on 4 December 1927.
+He attended the University of Buenos Aires, graduating from law school in 1950.
 He then attended New York University, taking a master's degree in comparative jurisprudence in 1953.
 In 1955, he was appointed professor of constitutional law at the University of Buenos Aires and helped to devise the present political studies programme in the School of Law.